 Anne L. Poulet, Director Emerita, The Frick Collection

 This plan also calls for enhancement of the Collection’s exhibition space, which would be accomplished, in part, by the opening of the mansion’s second floor to the public, a major plus for visitors of the house museum.
 As a result of the proposed changes, the Collection and Library staff will finally have adequate space to carry out their work and visitors will benefit from critically needed amenities, such as enlarged restroom facilities, access for people with disabilities, and room for educational programs.
-Visitors will also benefit from access to a new rooftop garden.
+Preservation and celebration of the Collection’s open space, its outside gardens and interior Garden Court, are central to the proposed project.

 Finally, I have been greatly encouraged by the evolution of the present architectural plan since its inception.
 The trend has been toward greater harmony with and sensitivity to a magnificent past.”